-The Accelerated Algebra II course is designed to build on previously taught algebraic and geometric concepts, with a quicker pace, more depth, and an expectation of independent learning.
-Topics include the following: advanced equation solving; systems of equations, inequalities, and linear programming; the study of functions which include quadratic, piecewise, absolute value, exponential, logarithmic, polynomial, radical, and rational; functions exploration - domain, range, applications, and graphs using transformations; an introduction to complex numbers, including all operations with them; matrices, an introduction to sequences and series; and a review of probability topics including permutations and combinations.
+Accelerated The Accelerated Algebra II course is designed to build on previously taught algebraic and geometric concepts, with a Algebra II quicker pace, more depth, and an expectation of independent 1.0 credit learning.
+Topics include the following: advanced equation Full year solving; systems of equations, inequalities, and linear programming; the study of functions which include quadratic, piecewise, absolute value, exponential, logarithmic, polynomial, radical, and rational; functions exploration - domain, range, applications, and graphs using transformations; an introduction to complex numbers, including all operations with them; matrices, an introduction to sequences and series; and a review of probability topics including permutations and combinations.
 Typically, a quarter to an entire semester of Precalculus content is taught in the class.
 Throughout the course function notation, mathematical models, graphing calculator skills, and ACT/SAT preparation will be emphasized.
 Students are expected to have proficiency in Algebra I and Geometry upon entering the course.

-Prerequisites: Grade of A- or higher in either Accelerated or Advanced

-Algebra 1 and Middle School Honors Geometry or strong A's in both Honors Algebra I and Honors Geometry, teacher recommendations, solid A/B+ performance on placement test, and Mathematics Department Chair approval.
+Prerequisites: A average in an Advanced or Accelerated Algebra 1 course and an Honors Geometry course, or strong A's in both Honors Algebra I and Honors Geometry, strong test and exam averages, teacher recommendations, benchmarks met on placement test, strong CTP-4 test scores, and Mathematics Department Chair approval.